smart-ustc/smart-ustc.github.io/contents/home.md

-I am currently pursuing a Bachelor's Degree in Physics at University of Science and Technology of China.
+I am currently pursuing a Bachelor's Degree in Physics at **University of Science and Technology of China**.
 I aim to apply for a **Ph.D. in Particle Physics** in **Fall 2026**, focusing on advancing detector technologies and experimental analysis in high-energy physics.

 #### ✉️ Email